SignPath/website/docs/documentation/crypto-providers/windows.md

 description: SignPath Windows CSP and KSP Crypto Providers
 ---

-## General instructions
+## Overview

-This section provides information to use SignPath with any tool that supports KSP or CSP providers.
+Signing tools secifically designed for Windows typicall use CNG KSP or CAPI CSP providers.
+Install and use the SignPath KSP and CSP providers to use this tools with SignPath.

-### Installation
+## Installation

 To install the Windows CNG KSP and CAPI CSP providers,